pac4j/jax-rs-pac4j/README.md

-It is also possible to put `@Pac4JSecurity` directly on a class resource: the security filter will thus apply to every method of the resource and can be overriden with a method-level `@Pac4JSecurity` annotation (always takes precedence) or disabled by exploiting the `ignore` property of the annotation:
+It is also possible to put `@Pac4JSecurity` directly on a class resource: the security filter will thus apply to every method of the resource and can be overridden with a method-level `@Pac4JSecurity` annotation (always takes precedence) or disabled by exploiting the `ignore` property of the annotation:
 ```java
 @Path("/class")